-We chose to modify SPADE [20, 21], since it is a very efficient algorithm for general sequence mining.
+We chose to modify SPADE [2, 3], since it is a very efficient algorithm for general sequence mining.
 Unlike previous approaches, which make multiple database scans and use complex hash-tree structures that tend to have sub-optimal locality, SPADE partitions the original problem into smaller sub-problems using equivalence classes on frequent sequences.
-Not only can each equivalence class be solved independently, but it is also very likely that it can be processed in main-memory.
-Thus SPADE usually makes only three database scans - one for frequent 1-sequences, another for frequent 2-sequences, and one more for generating all other frequent sequences.
-If the supports of 2-sequences is available then only one scan is required.
+Not only can each equivalence class be solved independently, but it is also very likely that it can be processed in the main-memory.
+So SPADE usually makes only three database scans - one for frequent 1-sequences, another for frequent 2-sequences, and one more for generating all other frequent sequences.
+If the support of 2-sequences is available then only one scan is required.
 SPADE uses only simple temporal join operations, and is thus ideally suited for direct integration with a DBMS.